KiraResari/ceal-chronicler-f/Protocol.md

   * So, what I want is to add the buttons in between, and I just added functionality to the `PointInTimeRepository` that it can add new points in time based on an index
   * Alright, that now works!
 Awesome!
   * We can probably still tweak the style a bit, but that the functionality works is already pretty rad!
+  * Aaaand, now I also improved their style, which means I am quite happy with what I got here now

+* This is as far as I'm getting with this today

 # User Story